T-bone accidents are unique for car accident lawyers.

 Determining fault can be tricky when the other party is dishonest and refuses to admit violating safety rules.
 And the injuries can be severe because automobiles can’t protect you from a side impact as well as they can for a rear-end accident.

 Below, our Tampa-based team helps you learn the basics of a T-bone accident and how to make a side-impact accident claim.
+Be sure to contact us for a non-obligation free consultation, we’re open 24/7.

 What Makes T-Bone Accidents Unique?

 Unlike head-on collisions, a T-bone accident involves the front and sides of your vehicle.
 It is when the front of a vehicle crashes into the side of another vehicle.
-Some people call them a broadside or side impact collision.
+Some people call them a broadside or side-impact collision.
 The force involved in these accidents is significant.
 This car crashes often occur at an intersection when a driver fails to stop at a red light or a stop sign.
 Failing to correctly yield the right-of-way to oncoming traffic can also result in a T-bone accident.

 A T-bone auto accident can lead to devastating injuries and losses.
 This is especially true if the impact is on the driver’s side door.
 A T-bone can also happen on the passenger’s side.
 The invention of side airbags can lessen the severity of the injuries sustained in a T-bone.
 This is not always the case though.
-Sadly, T-bone accidents are the deadliest type of car crashes for children.
+Sadly, T-bone crash are the deadliest type of car crashes for children.

 Over the past 20 years, deaths due to side-impact crashes have risen from 31% to 51%.
 Increased vehicle speed and the number of SUVs on the road have caused this 20% jump.